Qrama/layer-tomcat/README.md

 # Known Limitations and Issues

-- At the moment clustering only works when your cloud provider enables multicasting.
+- At the moment clustering only works when your cloud provider allows multicasting.

 # Contact Information